-Even millionaires run into financial problems, sometimes more so than the rest of us!
-Setting up a healthy-sized emergency fund is one of the smartest things you can do with your winnings.
+Even millionaires run into financial problems.
+Setting up a healthy emergency fund or adding to an existing one is one of the first things you should do with your winnings.

 4. Put Away Money for Retirement

-6. Give to Those Less Fortunate
+7. Give to Those Less Fortunate

-7. Learn to Say No
+8. Learn to Say No